myownbourne/Bifurcated_Q_learning/simulation/readme.txt

 To reproduce the numerical results, first run the corresponding simulation script `Fig_XXX.r`.
 This script generates the simulation results and saves them as `.csv` files in the working directory.

-After the result files are obtained, run the plotting script `PLOT_models.r` to generate the figures reported in the paper.
+After obtaining the result files, run the plotting script `PLOT_models.r` to generate the figures reported in the paper.
 The argument `setting` in `PLOT_models.r` specifies which figure to reproduce.
-The correspondence between the `setting` parameter in the code and figures is as follows:
+The correspondence between the `setting` parameter and the figures is as follows:

 setting        Figure
 1             Fig 3 (a) and (c)